kluzny/FizzBuzz/README.md

 # FizzBuzz
+Classic programming game and interview trope.
+Print the numbers from 1 to 100.
+If the number is a multiple of 3, print `fizz` instead.
+If the number is a multiple of 5, print `buzz`.
+Should it be divisible by both, print `fizzbuzz`.

 ## Implementations
 1. Simplest - each loop over a range with an if else block
 2. Trivial - upto loop using the return value from an if else block